nueyfreeman/Qatar22Sim/README.md

 * *No specific data is recorded from group stage matches besides adding points and registering a win.*

 ##### Match Simulation
-The model derives a score for each team based on a calculation that makes use of a value from each player on that particular teams roster.
-The weighting of these values can be edited in the squads.py file to tweak the model.
-I later added a defense metric to the Team class which is also added to each team's score when simulating the match.
-After these scores have been calculated, as well as a value to represent the proportional chance of a tie, a random number is drawn to choose the winner according to the distribution of the aforementioned values.
-For more details see main.py.
+The model derives a score for each team based on a calculation which combines a calculated value from each player on that particular teams roster.
+The weighting of these values can be edited in the `squads.py` file to adjust the model.
+I later added a defense metric to the Team class which is also combined in each team's score when simulating the match.
+After these scores have been calculated, as well as a value to represent the proportional chance of a tie, a random number is drawn to choose the winner according to the proportional distribution of the aforementioned values.
+For more details see `main.py`.

 ### Step 1b: Find match data for players
-Transfermarkt.us was the website I found that had a page for nearly all the players on my list.
+<Transfermarkt.us> was the website I found that had a page for nearly all the players on my list.
+Most
+players had a page dedicated to their match statistics which contained a table with their match data from all competitions in the 2022/2023 football season.
 Using the initial data I got by scraping Wikipedia, I identified a handful of players who did not play in European leagues - these would be the more difficult players to find data on.
-I chose a handful of these players from the squads of Iran, Australia, Qatar, Japan and Costa Rica to manually query, thereby confirming that this source was appropriate in that it would include some data for all players.
-I built a new method into my scraper and ran it, saving results to one file and logging errors in another.
+I chose a handful of these players from the squads of Iran, Australia, Qatar, Japan and Costa Rica to manually query, thereby confirming that this source was appropriate in that it would include data for all players regardless of their professional league.
+I built a new method into my webscraper and ran it, saving results to one file and logging errors in another.
 My error file revealed 44 players for whom no data was found out of a total of 832 players.

 ### Step 3: Clean the data and make calculations for player influence
 The first thing I noticed from the error file was that it included the entire South Korean team.
-I identified the problem with the scraper by manually querying some names and then wrote a new method to collect the data for Korean players specifically (see qatarsquadscraper.py).
+I identified the problem by manually querying some names and then wrote a new method to collect the data for Korean players specifically (see `qatarsquadscraper.py`).
 That left 18 remaining players without data.
-These I manually queried on Transfermarkt.us.
-Most of them had given errors due to a slight spelling difference or an unexpected order of query results which made my program scrape the wrong data for those entries.
+These I manually queried on <Transfermarkt.us>.
+Most of them had resulted in errors due to a slight spelling difference or an unexpected ordering of the results, which made my program find the wrong data for those entries.
 I found the correct page and manually added the data for those players, after which there were only 3 players for whom no data could be found, an amount which would have no affect on the outcome of the simulation.